Buying a Steel Frame House

 Non-Standard Construction Mortgages

 One option available when buying a steel frame house is to apply for a non-standard construction mortgage.
-These mortgages will be different compared to mortgages for standard buildings as a non-traditional property can be a risk to the lender.
+These mortgages will be different to mortgages for standard buildings as a non-traditional property can be a higher risk to the lender.

 Problems With Steel Frame Houses